hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 ### Proposed Solution

-The proposal is to introduce two new domain components to handle allocation reconciliation with the goals of:

-- Changing the mental model for reconciling allocations from _sets_ to _slots_.
--
-- Simplifying coding and debugging by:
-  - Constraining the number of allocations being handled at any given point in time to those that are all candidates for the same slot.

-#### `taskGroupReconciler`

-The `TaskGroupReconciler` (working name) is designed to be usable as a drop-in replacement for the `allocReconciler.computeGroup` method.

-Rather than adopting a paradigm based on set theory and procedural programming, the `TaskGroupReconciler` reconciles a `TaskGroup` using a domain model approach.
+Rather than adopting a paradigm based on set theory and procedural programming, the `taskGroupReconciler` reconciles a `TaskGroup` using a domain model approach.
 The idea is to break the problem into a set of components that process a focused area of the problem.
 The following diagram illustrates the domain model in terms of the relationships between the different components.

+The proposal introduces two new domain components to handle allocation reconciliation:

+- `taskGroupReconciler`
+- `allocSlot`

+The design of these two components center around simplifying reconciliation by changing the mental model for reconciling allocations from _sets_ to _slots_.

+#### taskGroupReconciler

+The `taskGroupReconciler` acts as the primary aggregate root.
+That means its job is to manage the relationships between components and provide or execute domain logic.
+It accepts incoming cluster state and desired `TaskGroup` configuration.
+From the configuration and the state, it can append values to the `allocRunner.reconcileResults` instance which is then used by the `GenericScheduler` to create a `Plan`.
+Processing takes place in three phases.
+The phases are as follows.

+- Initialization:
+  - Creates a `map[stromg]*structs.Allocation` where the map key is the `Allocation.Name`.
+  - Creates a slice of `allocSlot` instances with a `len` equal to the `TaskGroup.Count`
+  - configuration value.
+  - As each `allocSlot` is created, existing `Allocation` instances are added to it's `Candidates`
+  - slice based on `Allocation.Name`.
+  - `Allocation` instances that don't match an `allocSlot.Name` can immediately be discarded or added to the `reconcileResults.stop` slice since they do not target a currently valid slot.
+  -
+- `AppendResults`:
+  - Iterates over each `allocSlot` and calls a domain method on each instance that is purpose built to return appendable results for each slice field that `reconcileResults` requires.
+  - This simplifies debugging, because now the set of `Allocation` instances being analyzed is limited to what should be a very finite subset.
+- `DeploymentComplete`:
+  - Peforms essentially the same logic as the current `isDeploymentComplete` function

+#### `allocSlot`

+Given that a `TaskGroup` has a `Count` field, we can mentally model `Count` as a number of slots that need to be filled.
+The `existingAllocs` that are passed during instantiation are `Allocation` instances that map to these slots by `Name`.
+We are also passed a `Job` which contains the desired configuration for all its `TaskGroup` members.

+The `Allocation.Name` field is a rich text field that includes the `Job.Name`, `TaskGroup.Name`, and an index value(e.g `exmaple.web[0]`).
+The index values are constrained from 0 to `TaskGroup.Count` - 1.

+To manage this relationship between `existingAllocs` and the `Job` specification, we create an `allocSlot`.
+An `allocSlot` is a subordinate of the `taskGroupReconciler`, but acts as a separate aggregate root for`Allocation` instances that share the same _`Name`_.
+Its job is to apply the domain logic for reconciliation for a given slot against all the possible allocations that target that slot.
+The map of potential `Allocations` are called the `Candidates`.

+Constraining the number of allocations being handled at any given point in time to those that are all candidates for the same slot simplifies both development and debugging.

+#### Domain Model

 **Note that only the `TaskGroupReconciler` and `allocSlot` are new components.**
 With the exception of the `allocReconciler`, the rest of the components in the